 FOF: A Money Mammoth

-FOF or Funds of funds is a fund which makes investments in multiple underlying top hedge funds (typically 10 to 30)
+FOF, or Funds of Funds, is a fund that makes investments in multiple underlying top hedge funds (typically 10 to 30).

 Some FOFs are even more diversified; these are liquid and available to individual investors.

 Learning from Management Masters: How Hedge Fund Managers Operate

-- This is when hybrid securities are used combining a bond with an equity option
+- This is when hybrid securities come into use, combining a bond with an equity option.

 - Managers maintain a delta-neutral position where bonds and stocks offset each other as the market fluctuates.

-- This hedge fund strategies thrives on volatility; the higher the stakes, the more the profit
+- This hedge fund strategy thrives on volatility; the higher the stakes, the more the profit.

-- Such hedge fund strategies are used by managers when biggest hedge funds purchase company debt of firms facing financial bankruptcy.
+- Managers use such hedge fund strategies when the biggest hedge funds purchase company debt from firms facing financial bankruptcy.

-- In this type of hedge fund examples, managers typically focus on senior debt and in case a company has already filed for bankruptcy, the junior class of debt may be a wiser hedge
+- In this hedge fund example, managers typically focus on senior debt.
+If a company has already filed for bankruptcy, the junior class of debt may be a wiser hedge.

 - In such a strategy of hedge fund definition, investors need to be patient.
 This is because corporate reorganization can take a lot of time.

 Credit or Capital Structure Arbitrage

-- In this credit strategy, managers watch out for relative value between senior and junior securities of a single corporate issuer
+- In this credit strategy, managers watch out for the relative value between senior and junior securities of a single corporate issuer.

 - Securities of equivalent credit quality are taken from different issuers.